 FAQs

-What are startup programs, and how do they affect my laptop’s speed?
+What are startup programs and what impact do they have on the speed of my laptop?

 Conclusion